Infinidat/infi.projector/README.md

 Walkthrough
 -----------

-We will explain the bits and bolts about using project by a straight-forward walkthough.
+We will explain the bits and bolts about using project by a straight-forward walkthrough.

 ### Creating a new project